 Sunday Morning 11:00 am - 12:30 pm Second Service

 Contemporary Celebration Service (Fly High)

 Held in our International Sanctuary Auditorium this ninety minute soul-stirring, high energy, worship celebration incorporates our live 5 piece band, known as Chakra.
-The music in this service ranges from gospel, original inspirational spiritual balads to heart opening solos and festive chants and praise songs.
-It is not unsusal in this service to find liturgial dancers, a soulful meditation, clapping and sometimes reverent silence.
+The music in this service ranges from gospel, original inspirational spiritual ballads to heart opening solos and festive chants and praise songs.
+It is not unususal in this service to find liturgial dancers, a soulful meditation, clapping and sometimes reverent silence.
 Rev. Kev delivers a high energy, interactive, thought-provoking, Spirit-filled but practical Life Lesson that you can apply immediately to your week.

 Does “Rev. Kev” speak at every service?

 “Rev. Kev” speaks at both Sunday Services except when he is away on speaking engagements and international conferences.
 Rev. Kev himself selects guest speakers, Unity Ministers, or New Thought affiliates who are renowned in their fields of expertise.